 Are smart meters part of power monitoring equipment?

-Yes, smart meters are a type of monitoring device that provides real-time energy usage data and supports advanced analytics.
+Yes, smart meters provide real-time energy usage data and enable advanced analytics.

 What is power quality monitoring?

-It involves analyzing factors like voltage fluctuations, harmonics, and frequency variations to ensure stable and reliable power supply.
+It involves analyzing voltage fluctuations, harmonics, and frequency variations to ensure a stable and reliable power supply.

 Conclusion